 Dermatologists sometimes recommend bleach baths to manage the symptoms of atopic dermatitis, the most common form of eczema.
 Eczema flare-ups cause the skin to become itchy, rashy, and inflamed.
-This occurs when the immune system becomes overactive and sets off inflammatory processes that attack the skin.
+This occurs when part of the immune system becomes overactive and sets off inflammatory processes that manifest as an itchy rash on the skin.

 How do you take a bleach bath safely, and how do you know whether it will help your specific eczema symptoms?

-The small amount of bleach used in a bleach bath is extremely diluted, and you only stay in the tub for a limited amount of time.
+The small amount of bleach used in a bleach bath is extremely diluted.
+You only stay in the tub for a limited amount of time, about five to 10 minutes.
 This allows the bleach to work without hurting your skin.

 When done properly, bleach baths are safe for most people with atopic dermatitis — even children.
 However, bleach can also irritate and dry out the skin, so it’s best to ask your dermatologist before trying a bleach bath.
 As one member of MyEczemaTeam said, “The doctor has mentioned bleach baths if all else fails.”

 Some MyEczemaTeam members have had luck with bleach baths for eczema.
 One noted, “Some find bleach baths helpful for reducing bacteria, which can cause eczema symptoms to worsen.”
 Another said, “I came home from work today itching all over.
 My face broke out badly.
 I am beside myself.
 I'm taking a bleach bath!”

 Bleach baths may help some people diagnosed with atopic dermatitis experience fewer symptoms by reducing itching, redness, and scaly skin.
 They may be particularly useful when the severity of atopic dermatitis is extreme or is interfering with a person’s daily life.